Azure/azure-quickstart-templates/101-node-app-service/GettingStarted.md

 ![Screen](./images/delete-rsc.png)

-### What to do if deployment fails
+### What to do if the deployment fails

 When we are trying to deploy our template, we can find that this fails.
 If that happens, what we will do it is to delete the resource group and then redeploy our template.

-To delete the resource group, we will go to our resource group, and then, we will delete it exactly the same that we made on the last section.
+To delete the resource group, we will go to our resource group, and then, we will delete it the same that we made on the last section